Planning a Trip to Germany- Tips and Best Travel Books Germany

 DK Back Roads Germany

-I really just picked up this book a week ago, and I’m completely excited by it.
-For part of my next trip to Germany we will be renting a car and driving.
-Back Roads Germany is the perfect way to make the most of your time on the road!
-Get off the Autobahn, and take the regular roads.
+I picked up this book recently and am excited to add it to my travel library.
+Since we usually rent a car and drive ourselves, Back Roads Germany is the perfect way to make the most of our time on the road!
+Get off the Autobahn and take the regular roads.
 Get to know the countryside!
-Each “drive” is completely laid out for you with distances and time it takes to travel… and there are highlights to visit along the way.
-It’s like you have someone to hold your hand a bit, or nudge you into a direction you may not have considered.
+Each “drive” is laid out for you, including the distances and time it takes to travel… and there are highlights to visit along the way.
+It’s like you have someone to hold your hand or nudge you in a direction you may not have considered.
 And don’t think it’s ALL about driving.
-The driving bit is just to get you there… walks and hikes are also described.
+The driving bit is just to get you there; walks and hikes are also described.
 The book is filled with maps and pictures.
 It even recommends where to park (you may scoff… but it’s not always obvious where to park in some cities).
-This one is going in the travel bag FOR SURE (all marked up!).

 Insight Guides Germany

 The Insight Guides Germany book is more about history and maps.
-You do get a lot of background on each of the cities you might want to visit.
+You get a lot of background on each city you want to visit.
 Also, there are loads of maps showing the details of downtown areas.
-The book isn’t broken down as much as the other guide books.
-It’s almost like the story of a town or a specific area is being told… and then special names are highlighted and numbered to match the map.
+The book isn’t broken down as much as the other guidebooks.
+Instead, each area gets a story or description.
+Special names are highlighted and numbered to match the map.
 This book is fine for self-guided tours (especially if you are driving).
-For walks, it may be a little bulky, and the information travels over a few pages, instead of being all on one page.
-It could be a great book for reading at home, to get to know the areas you plan to visit… and find out what’s near by.
+It may be a little bulky for carrying, since the information travels over a few pages instead of being all on one page.
+It could be a great book for reading at home, getting to know the areas you plan to visit, and finding out what’s nearby.

 Photo taken o fInsight Guides Germany